-It’s here at last – your long and eagerly awaited ski holiday has finally arrived.
-Here is a handy list of things to pack or sort at home to help you through your excitement and make sure you don’t forget those all important essentials!
+You’ve been counting down to your ski holiday for months and now the time has finally arrived to start packing.
+Here is a handy list of things to pack or sort at home to help you through your excitement and to make sure you don’t forget those all-important ski essentials.

 - Insurance documents

 - Wallet - don’t forget to tell your bank if you are travelling abroad

 - Snacks for the journey - your journey to your ski resort can be long and tiring, especially if you have been up since the early hours of the morning.
 Taking some sandwiches or snack bars in your hand luggage could be a savior if you are delayed on the plane or on the coach into resort, particularly if you are traveling with small children.

 - Magazines, games, iPads, etc for entertainment on your journey.
 Similar for the need for snacks, this can be a long journey so be prepared to need some fun if you get bored easily.
 Don’t forget external battery packs to recharge phones while travelling.

 - ID tags

 - Travel adapters